kissmyuzi/code2Change/README.md

-# Code2Change - Crime Reporting Platform
+# Code2Change - Automated Local Environmental Plan (ALEP)

 This team was formed to create an effective solution to a problem in the Code2Change hackathon.
-The application that this team is making is focused on giving people an alternative choice for submitting anoynomous crime reports.
+The application that this team is making is focused on providing an automated solution for confirmation Local Environmental Plan.

 ## Platform Features

-The crime report will be The reports that people will be able to submit include a description, a catagory, instant user location and time.
-Optionally people are able to submit a photo or a video footage of the event.
-Optionally people are able to log in to give more information about the reporter.

-The Software would have a public announcements section which can inform people about dangerous areas and police announcements.

-The Software will also have a platform to allow victims and police officers to interact with each other in an effective way.
+The main purpose for this Web based solution is to automate the Development Application Form process.

 ## The Lil Nas X Team